jg23497/fotura/README.md

 [![Python CI](https://github.com/jg23497/fotura/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/jg23497/fotura/actions/workflows/main.yml)

 A command-line tool for organizing and sorting photos based on their metadata.
-Fotura automatically organizes photos into a structured directory hierarchy based on their timestamps, extracting date information from various sources including EXIF metadata and filenames.
+Fotura automatically organizes photos into a structured directory hierarchy based on their timestamps, extracting date information from sources including EXIF metadata and filenames.
 It also provides an extensible pre and post-processor system for plugging in new functionality, like automated Google Photos uploads.

 ## Features